 At Otterbein, we encourage parents to dedicate and present their babies to the Lord.
 Following are answers to some of the most common questions that arise concerning Parent/Baby dedication as well as information to help make the occasion special and meaningful.
-Please click on each of the headings below and read over the information prior to completing and submitting the application below.
+After reviewing the information, complete and submit the application below.
 If you have additional questions after reading this information, please contact the church office.

 What is the Biblical basis and purpose for dedicating babies to the Lord?